okomestudio/aws/README.md

 # aws

-A collection of utilities for using AWS.
+A collection of utilities for using AWS, mainly adding "better" concurrency.